Trump links Iran deal to Arab recognition of Israel

 How this lands for readers prioritizing American sovereignty, borders, and domestic industry.

-Conditioning agreements on regional recognition can strengthen U.S. leverage in trade and security arrangements.
+Linking sanctions relief to broader regional recognition advances U.S. leverage in trade and security arrangements.

 Institutional View